- Exercise normal safety precautions and look out for suspicious behaviour, as you would in Australia.

 Information for dual nationals

 Australian/Taiwanese dual national males over 18 years of age may be subject to compulsory military service in Taiwan.
-Dual nationals are advised to seek further information from the Taipei Economic and Cultural Office regarding exemptions that may be available to overseas residents.
+Dual nationals are advised to seek further information from the nearest Taipei Economic and Cultural Office regarding exemptions that may be available to overseas residents.
+To check whether compulsory military service is required upon arrival in Taiwan dual nationals may also refer to the National Conscription Agency website.

 Our Dual Nationals brochure provides further information for dual nationals.